benofbrown/darksouls/DSIII_Low_Death.md

 # Dark Souls III - Low Death run

 This is my current strategy for finishing the game with as few deaths as possible.
 On the 22nd October 2016 I managed a run with 0 deaths.
+Since then there have been several patches to the game which have reduced the viability of my strategy, so I have switched to a new one.
+The previous strategy can be seen in the release 'pre-1.12'.

-The general strategy is to use a Raw weapon for most of the run, as it does decent damage and we can then concentrate on levelling up Vigour to give us a lot of HP.
-Later in the run the damage isn't as good, so we switch to a Luck/Bleed build using Anri's Straight Sword.
+The general strategy is to use the *Sellsword Twinblades*, levelling up Vigour and Dexterity.

 ## Character Creation

-- Start as *Warrior*.
+- Start as *Mercenary*.
 - Choose the *Black Firebombs*.

 ## Phase I - Preparation